 After passing through the first Split Field component, the data becomes as follows.

 Note the new fields that have been created in the process of splitting up 'startdate'.
 Also note that the day_drop field contains both the day and a redundant timestamp.
 The second Split Field component is set up similarly but acts on the day_drop field to split by spaces, and maps only the first field ('day') as an output, thus removing the timestamp completely.

-This can now be linked to a Table Output that will write the finished data into a table for later use.
+This can now be linked to a Table Output component, which will write the finished data into a table for later use.